joshmimura/DH-150-Assignment1/README.md

 Internal Consistency: Everything within Spotify is consistent.
 Playlists are all depicted as square album-like images with a bolded white title to the right of them.
 Any song, playlist, or album that is downloaded onto the local device is accompanied by a green circle with a black arrow pointing down.
 The listening interface is consistent from song to song, with a pause/play button in the lower middle of the screen, above which sits a timeline bar indicating the time surpassed as the music plays.
 Every song title is bolded in white, and its artist is written below in light gray.

-External Consistency: Spotify is mostly consistent with other music/media applications such as Apple Music.
+External Consistency: Spotify is largely consistent with other music/media applications such as Apple Music.
 Its interface features the conventional layout, with the pause/play button centered on the screen and left and right arrows allowing users to skip to the next/previous songs.
 The language that Spotify uses is pretty universal.
 Both Apple Music and Spotify allow users to create custom “playlists” or to download “albums”.
-Overall, Spotify is internally consistent as well as new-user friendly due to its strong external consistency.
+Overall, Spotify is internally consistent and new-user friendly due to its strong external consistency.

 Score: 1